-Do you want to continue making contributions to your preferred IRA after you retire and are you okay with making required minimum distributions at age 70 ½?
+Do you want to continue making contributions to your preferred IRA after you retire, and are you okay with making required minimum distributions at age 70 ½?

 |Roth IRA||Traditional IRA|

 Contributions are tax-deductible on federal and state tax returns the year when you put money into an IRA account.
-Traditional IRAs lower your adjustable gross income which may help you qualify for other tax incentives.|

 |Contribution limits: $6,000 or $7,000 age 50 or older.
 Income limits determine how much you can contribute.
 If your income is outside limitations, you cannot contribute.|

 Contribution limits: $6,000 or $7,000 age 50 or older.

 Your income doesn’t affect how much you can contribute.

 |When making withdrawals, earnings are tax-free (no income tax due) when withdrawn at 59 ½ years old and you’ve owned the account for 5 years. |

 However, taxes and/or penalties or both are imposed when you’re under age 59 ½ or have owned the account for less than 5 years.

 You can withdraw money at age 59 ½ without paying a 10% penalty.

 |No age limit for contributions.||You can contribute up to age 70 ½.|

-|Minimum distributions aren’t required.||After age 70 ½, you are required to make minimum distributions.|
+|Don’t require minimum distributions.||After age 70 ½, you need to take minimum distributions.|

 |Beneficiaries can extend distributions over a period of years.||Beneficiaries pay taxes when they inherit the IRA.|